hdfiresky/AI-Bookmark/guide.md

 ### 6. Write the Server Code

 Open `server.js` and paste the following code.
 This code sets up an Express server with one endpoint: `/api/analyze-url`.
+This improved version includes robust validation and error handling to ensure URLs are both well-formed and reachable before analysis.

 **server.js**
 ```javascript